daphne0520/PawliciousDonationDashboard/README.md

 4. Python (anonymized donors' privacy by hashing the names and remove emails and phone numbers)

 # Dashboard KPIs
-- Total Donations
+❤️ Total Donations
-- Total Donors
+💰 Total Expenses
-- Average Donation Amount
-- Donation Expenditure Trend
-- Number of Dogs Rescued
-- Treatment Categories
+🐶 Animals Supported
+🧾 Expense Records

+# Dashboard Features
+-Animal Filter

+-Expense Category Analysis

+-Donation Summary

+-Expense Monitoring

+-Interactive Slicer

+-Dynamic KPI Cards

 # Key Insights
+1. Riley accounted for the highest share of total expenses.
+2. Food & Snack and Treatment were the largest spending categories.
+3. Shared Care expenses were mainly concentrated in treatment and food support.
+4. The dashboard enables stakeholders to monitor donations and spending by rescued animal.

 # Learning Outcome
+-Performed data cleaning and preprocessing using Excel for manual validation and MySQL for query-based transformation.

+-Integrated cleaned datasets into Power BI for interactive reporting and visualization.

+-Created DAX measures to summarize financial and operational KPIs.

+-Implemented interactive filtering to analyze expenses by supported animal and spending category.

+-Strengthened practical skills in data preparation, data modeling, dashboard development, and business-oriented visualization.

-//This GitHub covers my BI/database projects.
+*NOTES**This GitHub covers my BI/database projects.
 For my full analytics portfolio (SAS, Python optimization, simulation modelling), please refer to (https://enqi020520.wixsite.com/my-site-4).